How-to's and Support

 So there’s nothing stopping you from using storage suitable for dynamic toggles for static ones as well.
 However, doing it the other way around will force you to use an in-memory caching system to get the dynamism.

-In general, unless you have good reasons to do otherwise, prefer static over dynamic and simple over complex.
+In general, unless you have good reasons to do otherwise, you prefer static over dynamic and simple over complex.

 Lastly, let’s go over some points to remember when you implement your own feature flags.

-Don’t splatter toggle points all over your code.
-For a discussion on where to put toggle points in your code considering a feature toggle’s characteristics, and coding practices for implementing toggle routers, see Pete Hodgson’s article on Martin Fowler’s site.
+• Don’t splatter toggle points all over your code.
+For a discussion on where to put toggle points in your code considering a feature toggle’s characteristics and coding practices for implementing toggle routers, see Pete Hodgson’s article on Martin Fowler’s site.

 As a final point, take note that managing feature flags is a complex endeavor.

 At first, starting with simple release toggles, that won’t be apparent.
 And, when the number of toggles grows and more than just developers get involved, you’ll be tempted to grow your own system.
-Then product managers get a whiff of what’s possible, and your marketers see new opportunities for price differentiation.
+Then, product managers get a whiff of what’s possible, and your marketers see new opportunities for price differentiation.

 Before you know it, you’ll be spending more and more time on your DIY feature flag management system.